 We have hardwood floors in every room in our appartment except the toilet.
 It looks really good, but it’s not really the ideal surface for babies or toddlers that are learning to crawl and walk or children that like running (and what kid doesn’t prefer running to walking?).
 We have been fortunate enough to inherite some non-slip socks for Eva from friends and family, but unfortunally she is starting to outgrow them now that she’s actually starting to need them.
 Though she is currently focusing on bettering her crawling skills, she’s also quite into standing when we hold her hands.
 And it just goes a lot better with the non-slip socks than in her regular socks.

 I therefore set out to by her some new non-slip socks, but it seems that they are either in colours I don’t like or just ridicously expensive and some of them even have a real poor fit meaning they wont stay on her feet for long.
+That just makes my inner frugal mom hurt.

 The solution?
 Making my own non-slip socks for Eva!
 It turns out it’s pretty darn easy, can be done fairly cheaply and you can use whatever socks you desire as the base and not settle for the few non-slip versions they have at the store.
 I actually bought some secondhand socks for Eva.
 They had been used a bit, but were hole-free (except for the big one to stick her feet into) and they were still soft and I liked the colours.
 Or well, the lack of colours.
 As you might notice most of the socks are pretty neutral.
 We have so many pants and shirts in so many different colours that I just needed – yes, needed – something a bit more toned down.